How to Install CUDA Toolkit on Ubuntu 24.04, 22.04 or 20.04

 This command installs several packages that are essential for the following steps.
 These packages include dirmngr (for managing keys), ca-certificates (for handling SSL certificates), software-properties-common (for managing software repositories), apt-transport-https (for secure package downloads), dkms (for managing kernel modules), and curl (for downloading files from the internet).

-Security takes top priority during software installations.
+Security is a top priority during software installations.
 To verify the authenticity and integrity of the packages we want to install, we must import the GPG key for our specific distribution version.
 The repository uses this key to sign the packages.
-We instruct our system to trust packages that this key has signed by importing it.
+By importing it, we instruct our system to trust packages that this key has signed.

 curl -fSsL https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/3bf863cc.pub | sudo gpg --dearmor | sudo tee /usr/share/keyrings/nvidia-drivers.gpg > /dev/null 2>&1